mszlapa/jscion/README.md

 Newly parsed object is an class instance of the correct class:
 ````
-console.log('It is a real class instance:', rehydratedCar instanceof Car);  // => true
+console.log('It is a real class instance:', deserializedCar instanceof Car);  // => true
 ````

 on which class methods can be invoked:
 ````
 deserializedCar.sayHello();   //  =>  Hello I am Tesla Model 3
 ````